ns-rse/git-collaboration/episodes/branching.md

 ## Tracking multiple Origins

-Describe how to track multiple origins
+**TODO** Describe how to track multiple origins

-- First
-- Second
-- Third
-- Fourth
+::::::::::::::::::::::::::::::::::::: keypoints

+- Branches and how they relate to each other are fundamental to collaborating using Git.
+- The history of a branch extends all the way back to the very first commit and _not_ the point at which it forked from its parents.
+- Branches can be easily created, merged and deleted.
+- It is possible to move commits between branches, but this gets tricky if the changes have been pushed.
+- Worktrees can help alleviate some of the problems encountered when working with multiple branches.
+- It is possible to track multiple origins.

 ::::::::::::::::::::::::::::::::::::::::::::::::